simbo1905/zkmongomaps/readme.md

 the file zips.json.gz which was sourced from http://media.mongodb.org/zips.json The one time dataload may take more than a minute.

-Note that the code assumes you are running mongod with --auth and a username and password added to the application db:
+Note that the code assumes you are running mongod with --auth with a username and password set on the db that the app is using:

 [Mongo DB - Adding Users](http://docs.mongodb.org/manual/tutorial/control-access-to-mongodb-with-authentication/#adding-users)